nagyist/opendialog-dev-environment/README.md

 To ensure that it is all working visit http://opendialog.test, you should see the OpenDialog welcome screen and be able to login with the user you created.

-Visit http://opendialog.test/admin/conversations and activate the imported conversations.
+Visit http://opendialog.test/admin/conversations and ensure that the imported conversations are there and activated.

 Finally, if you visit http://opendialog.test/admin/demo the bot should load in the page and give you the default welcome message.